 10. The composition of the Technical Sub-committee is as follows:

 a.
-Ten members with expertise in regional, and thematic issues;
+Ten members with expertise in regional, and thematic issues and with, as far as possible, gender balance and with a geographical, thematic and species balance of expertise;

 b.
 The Head of the EAAFP Science Unit as an observer ex officio, without the right to vote; and